shyamalschandra/Yankovinator-swift/README.md

 Contact **ssc56@duck.com** to license code for commercial and non-commercial purposes.

-Yankovinator is a Swift-based application that converts songs into parodies using Apple's NaturalLanguage framework and Foundation Models for intelligent text generation.
+Yankovinator is a Swift-based application that converts songs into parodies using Apple's NaturalLanguage framework and Ollama (llama3.2:3b) for intelligent text generation.
 The system maintains the original song's syllable structure while generating new lyrics that follow theme-based keyword constraints.

 ## Features